 When is a Christmas movie not a Christmas movie?
 When it’s Batman Returns.
 This was released on June 19 th, 1992, but even those of us who don’t have memories that go that far back will realise that June 19th is nothing like December 25th.
 Regardless, it was Christmas time in Gotham City and Tim Burton guaranteed it was one which stood out.

-[dropcap]B[/dropcap]atman Returns begins 33 years ago, when wealthy couple Tucker and Ester Cobblepot decide to take their deformed, cat-eating toddler Oswald out for a stroll to the zoo so that they can toss him into the sewer.
-The problem for them is that he doesn’t die, and instead he gets adopted by a flock of penguins.
+Batman Returns begins 33 years ago when wealthy couple Tucker and Ester Cobblepot decide to take their deformed, cat-eating toddler Oswald out for a stroll to the zoo so that they can toss him into the sewer.
+The problem for them is that he doesn’t die and instead, he gets adopted by a flock of penguins.
 Really.
 Fast forward to today, and powerful industrialist Max Shreck gets kidnapped during a Christmas speech by… Oswald Cobblepot, now better known as The Penguin.
 With a little blackmail and intimidation on the Penguin’s part, they hatch a plot to make Oswald the new mayor of Gotham.

 Batman gets framed as a villain, Catwoman gets killed repeatedly but keeps bouncing back because of her nine lives, Penguin gets it all wrong because he’s Penguin and everything he touches gets screwed up, and an army of penguins with rocket launchers goes on a rampage.
 Not only that, but Max Shreck does his Christopher Walken impression, which is made even better because he’s played by Christopher Walken.